FarronF/limerick-council-meetings/meetings/2016/05/23-Full Meeting of Limerick City and County Council/Minutes of Adjourned Ordinary Meeting - 23rd March 2016.md

 In the absence of Councillor O’Donoghue, it was agreed to defer this Motion to the

-May Meeting of the Council.---
+May Meeting of the Council.
+---
 **18**

 17.